levs57/protostar-works/README.md

 | 10    | 132         | 470  |

 Here, one can see that our advantage in witness size even increases slightly with arity (from 3.1 to roughly 3.6); though the circuit involves the gate of relatively large degree 25.
-Provided no other useful gates of similar degree are found, this will likely be not that viable from recursion overhead.
+Provided no other useful gates of similar degree are found, this will likely be not that viable because of the recursion overhead.

 ## Using the library